openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 | ``boolean``    | ``false``          |
 +----------------+--------------------+

-The nullish union types’ default values are as follows:
+The default values of nullish union types are as follows:

 +----------------+--------------------+
 |    Data Type   |   Default Value    |